 - e.
 Alternatively, a VFD can have a dual 5% impedance DC link reactor on the positive and negative rails of the DC bus to minimize power line harmonics and protect the VFD from power line transients.
-VFDs with 3% impedance DC link reactors shall require an additional 3% AC line reactor to provide acceptable harmonic performance at full load. - f.
+VFDs with 3% impedance DC link reactors shall require an additional 3% AC line reactor to provide acceptable harmonic performance at full load (unless the internal DC link reactor could provide harmonic mitigation equal to or better than a 5% external line reactor). - f.
 Load reactor\filters external to VFD are also required in most situations.
 Refer to the flow chart to determine the size and type if it is required. - g.
 Overcurrent protection